kritomas/omegatul/01_DataCollection/README.md

 The crawler will stop once the DB reaches `db.total_records` records.

 **The crawler runs in realtime, we advise running it nonstop for weeks straight.**

+# The Process

+This is the first step in this whole ordeal.
+We crawl bus data from [Golemio](https://api.golemio.cz/pid/docs/openapi/#/%F0%9F%95%90%20Public%20Vehicle%20Positions%20(v2)/get_v2_public_vehiclepositions), and place it inside a SQLite3 database.
+The database is generated as per `schema.sql`.
+Also, we downloaded a csv concerning all the stops (not used to train the models).